I think the only letter that had so many options since I started thinking about appropriate dishes, would be C.

 Salt to taste

 How to make the Churmuri

 In a wide bowl, take chopped onion, tomato, green chill, coriander leaves, and grated mango and mix well.

 Add oil, lime juice, red chili powder, and salt to taste and toss well.

 Now add crisp puffed rice and roasted peanuts and mix well so that each grain of puffed rice is coated with spiced vegetable mixture.

 Serve it immediately.

-In authentic version that’s served on the streets of Bangalore, coconut oil is supposed to be used.
-I used regular cooking oil and maybe sometime I will use and see the difference.
+In the authentic version that’s served on the streets of Bangalore, coconut oil is supposed to be used.
+I used regular cooking oil and maybe sometimes I will use and see the difference.

 Also in the street carts, this is always on a hot pot, maybe that makes sure the puffed rice stays crispy.

 Check out the Blogging Marathon page for the other Blogging Marathoners doing BM# 32